Undergraduate Course: Visual Research 4 (20 credit) (ARTX10035)

 - Reflect: Demonstrate an ability to reflect on the impact of visual research on a considered body of work.

-- Apply: Demonstrate a professional ability to apply a sophisticated clearly defined body of research in the support of studio practice.
+- Apply: Demonstrate a professional ability to apply a sophisticated clearly defined body of research in the support of your creative practice.

 |Graduate Attributes and Skills